 It seems hard to believe.
 How much could a fruit bat weigh?

 Some of them only weigh an ounce or two and others weigh in at a couple of pounds.
 The overall wing length of the Fruit Bat can be more than five feet.
 These bats have large eyes and they also have excellent vision.
 (Source)

-Five feet!?
-These bat are bigger than we thought.
+Five feet of wings!?
+These bats are bigger than we thought.
 Yes, it does seem possible.
-Five hundred bats at two pounds each could probably pull a tree down, with a thousand pounds of bat weight!
+Five hundred bats at two pounds each could probably pull a tree down, with a thousand pounds of bat weight.

 Are there that many?
 Yes, as mentioned at the start of this post, there are hundreds of thousands of them.
 The bats forming the bat tornado and landing all over the place are said to outnumber the town’s 4,300 residents by hundreds of thousands.
 At an average 1lb, each that’s pretty crazy: hundreds of thousands of pounds of bats flying around in a … bat tornado!

 Sorry this post failed you!